ricmarques/moon/README.md

  1. You can buy or sell services using the [marketplace][21].
  1. There is special scavenger hunt in place, that once solved, will make someone rich. ~50000 EXPs rich.
  1. There are about ~20 angels with 25000 EXPs each to invest.
 This is the new jury.
+ 1. The project wallets are owned by Pixels Camp and not by the team that created the project.
+ 1. All the EXPs invested in the projects during the event will stay in their wallets, locked, and can't be used until the end.
+Think of your project as a crowdfunding campaign.
  1. By the end of the projects presentations (30 minutes later) we will take a full snapshop of the Blockchain and run our scripts on it.
 The block number used to calculate the final results will be made public.
  1. The 10 projects with more EXP invested on them by then, will win the Pixels Camp hackathon and get the prizes.
  1. The EXPs invested in all the projects will be part of a big pot controlled by the organization.